 Abalone viral ganglioneuritis

-Abalone viral ganglioneuritis (AVG) is caused by the abalone herpes virus.
+Abalone viral ganglioneuritis (AVG) is caused by a herpes virus specific to abalone.
 It affects the abalone nervous system, causing weakness and eventually death.

 AVG is a notifiable disease, meaning it must be reported.

 AVG can spread through the water from:

 - infected abalone or abalone product (offal, shells or mucus),